tgranzow/overtime_app/README.md

 - Email summary to managers for approval
 - Needs to be documented if employee did not log overtime

-## UI:
-- X Bootstrap -> formatting
-- x Icons from glyphicons
-- x Update the styles for forms

 ## TODOS:
-- Integrate validation for phone attr in User:
-    # No spaces or dashes
-    # Exactly  10 characters
-    # All characters need to be numbers